fjossinet/RNArtistCore/README.md

 * -o dir_name

     The directory to output the SVG files.
 The directory has to exist.
-If - is used as dir_name, SVG data will be printed to standard output.
+If the option -o is not used, the SVG files are stored in the working directory.

 * -o3d number<br/>
   --opacity-3d=number